richardtemple/ruby_exercises/README.md

 days remaining before the item should be sold.
 In Sandi's version, the method and the attributes belong to instances of a `GildedRose` class (before refactoring).
-In both versions the `update_quality` method (which Sandi call `tick`) is fifty or so lines of tangled, nested if statements, that beg to be refactored into something more manageable.
+In both versions the `update_quality` method (which Sandi calls `tick`) is fifty or so lines of tangled, nested if statements, that beg to be refactored into something more manageable.

 I've also implemented the test Jim included with his version, adjusted to accommodate using the GildedRose class, and ported from somewhat dated rspec-given code to minitest-spec.
-All the tests for the existing code is passing.
-The tests for the new "Conjured Item" code is set to skip, so we can refactor "in the green" before adding it.
+All the tests for the existing code are passing.
+The test for the new "Conjured Item" code is set to skip, so we can refactor "in the green" before adding it.

 **Examples**